laurci/kubernate/README.md

 [The kubernate homepage](https://kubernate.dev) is a great place to get more information.
 Also checkout the [getting started guide](https://kubernate.dev/getting-started) for a quick intro in how Kubernate works.

+Make sure to join our [Discord community server](https://discord.gg/xhNGGrZQja) to get the latest updates about the development of Kubernate.
+Here you can also directly chat with contributors if you need help or have any questions.

 The official package is available on [NPM](https://npmjs.org/kubernate) but also on [GitHub packages](https://github.com/laurci/kubernate/packages/963222).
 Make sure to read about the versioning policy (below) before you start using Kubernate.

 ## Helm sucks!
 We can all agree, right?